Welcome the kids home from their first day of school with a simple afternoon Back to School Party!

 - Cricut Joy – I use this all the time for crafts, school projects, organization ideas, and more!
 Cricut’s machines + materials are so easy to use!

-- cardstock – I used 2 different shades of green from the Green Tones Sampler, and one sheet of brown.
+- cardstock – I used 2 different shades of green and one sheet of brown.

 - cutting mat